mentallyinspired/take-my-form/app/config/instructions.md

 Take My Form is a easy to implement endpoint for your HTML forms.
 Perfect for your static/jamstack sites.

-It uses FastAPI, smtplib and EmailMessage to take care of everything
+It uses FastAPI, smtplib and EmailMessage to take care of everything.

 Implementation on the frontend is as simple as:
 ```html